Robert Taylor (American actor): Career

 He signed a seven-year contract with Metro-Goldwyn-Mayer with an initial salary of $35 per week, which rose to $2500 by 1936.
 The studio changed his name to Robert Taylor.
 He made his film debut in the 1934 comedy Handy Andy, starring Will Rogers (on loan to Fox Studios).

 His first leading role came by accident.
-In 1934 Taylor was on the MGM payroll as "the test boy," a male juvenile who would be filmed opposite various young ingenues in screen tests.
+In 1934, Taylor was on the MGM payroll as "the test boy," a male juvenile who would be filmed opposite various young ingenues in screen tests.
 In late 1934, when MGM began production of its new short-subject series Crime Does Not Pay with the dramatic short Buried Loot, the actor who had been cast fell ill and could not appear.
 The director sent for the test boy to substitute for the missing actor.
 Taylor's dramatic performance, as an embezzler who deliberately disfigures himself to avoid detection, was so memorable that Taylor immediately was signed for feature films.

 In 1935, Irene Dunne requested him for her leading man in Magnificent Obsession.
-This was followed by Camille with Greta Garbo.
+This was followed by Camille opposite Greta Garbo.

 Throughout the late 1930s, Taylor appeared in films of varying genres including the musicals Broadway Melody of 1936 and Broadway Melody of 1938, and the British comedy A Yank at Oxford with Vivien Leigh.
 Throughout 1940 and 1941 he argued in favor of American entry into World War II, and was sharply critical of the isolationist movement.
 During this time he said he was "100% pro-British".
 In 1940, he reteamed with Leigh in Mervyn LeRoy's drama Waterloo Bridge.

 After being given the nickname "The Man with the Perfect Profile", Taylor began breaking away from his perfect leading man image and began appearing in darker roles beginning in 1941.
 That year he played the title role in Billy the Kid, followed by the same the next year in the film noir Johnny Eager with Lana Turner.
 After playing a tough sergeant in Bataan in 1943, Taylor contributed to the war effort by becoming a flying instructor in the U.S. Naval Air Corps.
 During this time, he also starred in instructional films and narrated the 1944 documentary The Fighting Lady.